lisdude/CreaturesStuff/Scripts/UI Hider/README.txt

 Top UI Hider v1.0
 ------------------------
-Hides favorite places icons, warp notifications, and life events when you hit CTRL-SHIFT-0.
+Hides favorite places icons, warp notifications, and life events when you hit CTRL-SHIFT-]

 Hit the same key to bring them back.